tillsc/GVExport/CONTRIBUTING.md

 If you're keen and available to do testing of pull requests or regression testing before releases, please [create an issue](https://github.com/Neriderc/GVExport/issues) and volunteer.

-We would also hapily accept automated tests if that's your thing.
+We would also happily accept automated tests if that's your thing.

 # How to report a bug
 If you find a security vulnerability, do NOT open an issue.
 See [SECURITY.md](https://github.com/Neriderc/GVExport/blob/master/SECURITY.md)) for the email address to contact.